Congratulations! After years of hard work, you are now mastering this dance!

-Keep in mind that you want to manage this not only to avoid personal dramas, but also so that girls’ don’t experience unnecessary heartbreaks, which could make tango a landscape of pain for them and discourage them from dancing.
+Keep in mind that you want to manage this not only to avoid personal dramas, but also so that girls don’t experience unnecessary heartbreaks, which could make tango a landscape of pain for them and discourage them from dancing.

 Step One: Awareness

-These actions will cause a woman to believe that she is special to you, that you have a crush on her, and she will expect you to proceed along a romantic path:
+Understand that the following actions will cause a woman to believe that she is special to you, that you have a crush on her, and she will expect you to proceed along a romantic path: